awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 If you grant access to a user to your account where this construct is deployed, this user may access information stored by the construct (Amazon Simple Storage Service buckets, Amazon OpenSearch cluster, Amazon CloudWatch logs).
 To help secure your AWS resources, please follow the best practices for [AWS Identity and Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

+AWS CloudTrail provides a number of security features to consider as you develop and implement your own security policies.
+Please follow the related best practices through the [official documentation](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/best-practices-security.html).

 > **Note**
 > This construct requires you to provide documents in the input assets bucket.
 You should validate each file in the bucket before using this construct.
 See [here](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for file input validation best practices.
 > Ensure you only ingest the appropriate documents into your knowledge base.
 Any results returned by the knowledge base is eligible for inclusion into the prompt; and therefore, being sent to the LLM.
 If using a third-party LLM, ensure you audit the documents contained within your knowledge base.